 An incredible 90% of cases involving Plantar Fasciitis are self-limiting.
 Meaning, with 6 months of conservative treatment (including stretching, icing, and the use of orthotic inserts) the condition will greatly improve or be fully resolved!

 Plantar Fasciitis isn’t always the culprit when it comes to heel and foot pain.
-If you’re experiencing a lot of foot pain during the night, you may have a different foot problem called “Tarsal Tunnel Syndrome.”
+If your pain isn’t going away, or if insoles and stretching make it worse, you might not have plantar fasciitis.
+Ligament tears and plantar fibromas are two of the leading conditions that masquerade as plantar fasciitis, or if you’re experiencing a lot of foot pain during the night, you may have Tarsal Tunnel Syndrome.

 It’s incredible to think about, but during an average day, the total impact your feet absorb is equal to the weight borne by a fully loaded cement truck!
 It’s no surprise that this strain can wreak havoc on the plantar fascia if your arch isn’t properly supported!

 10. The feet contain a quarter of all the bones in your body!

 Here’s a fun fact about plantar fasciitis: A full quarter of the bones in your body are located in your feet–52 to be exact!
 When those bones are out of alignment, havoc can ensue, and plantar fasciitis is likely!

 11. Women are more likely to experience plantar fasciitis